Preset Lua extension

 # A brief overview

-The Electra One Preset Lua extension allows you to embed Lua function calls to presets.
-Current implementation provides following functionality:
+The Electra One Preset Lua extension empowers you to seamlessly integrate Lua function calls into your presets.
+The current implementation offers a diverse range of functionalities, including:

-• Triggering Lua functions on control value changes
+- Triggering Lua functions when control values change.

-• Changing visibility, location, name, and color of controls
+- Modifying the visibility, location, name, and color of controls.

-• Calculate checksums and custom SysEx template bytes
+- Calculating checksums and generating custom SysEx template bytes.

-• Trigger Lua functions on MIDI clock and transport control
+- Initiating Lua functions based on MIDI clock and transport control.

-• Generate sequences of MIDI data, clock messages, and MIDI LFOs
+- Creating sequences of MIDI data, clock messages, and MIDI LFOs.

-The main idea is to have a clear split between the static data defined with the declarative JSON and the dynamic processing of this data in the run-time with the Lua script.
-The JSON preset is used to pre-load all pages, lists, devices, groups, and controls.
-Once, the preset is loaded, the Lua Extension can be used to manipulate all objects to fulfill a particular purpose.
-This is enforced by the fact that the Lua Extension API cannot create new objects.
-It can, however, modify, move, and change visibility of existing objects.
+The core concept behind this extension is to establish a clear distinction between the static data defined within declarative JSON and the dynamic processing of this data at runtime through Lua scripting.
+The JSON preset serves as the foundation, pre-loading all pages, lists, devices, groups, and controls.
+Once the preset is loaded, the Lua Extension comes into play, enabling you to manipulate these objects to serve specific purposes.
+It's important to note that the Lua Extension API cannot create new objects, but it possesses the capability to modify, reposition, and adjust the visibility of existing objects.

 # Uploading the scripts